-Research participants will receive oral and written information during recruitment and course of EPAD LCS concerning communication of aggregate results from the study (e.g. newsletter, EPAD website where scientific publications will be listed).
+Research participants will receive oral and written information during recruitment and in the course of EPAD LCS concerning communication of aggregate results from the study (e.g. newsletter, EPAD website where scientific publications will be listed and lay summaries posted).